 These instructions are for removing and installing the door lock cylinder on a up to 09/2000 E46 4-dr. It probably applies to may other cars, but, beware there may be differences.

-retaining screw about 10-11 turns.
-If you loosen it too much it might come
+lock cylinder retaining screw about 10-11 turns.
+If you loosen it too much it

-If it doesn't come out you might need to loosen the retaining screw another
+pull straight out.
+If it doesn't come out you might need to loosen the

 4) Once the lock is removed look down the hole.
 You'll see a white screw.
 Insert a wide flat blade screwdriver and turn it back back and forth so that it sitting in the detent.
 The slots should be align perfectly horizontal and vertical.